GrenDrake/glulx-assemble/README.md

 .extra_memory 512
 ```

 **.function**: Adds a function header to the output file.
 The directive may be immediately followed by ```stk``` to specify that the arguments to this function should be passed on the stack rather than copied into the local variables (see the [glulx spec](https://www.eblong.com/zarf/glulx/glulx-spec_1.html#s.6.2) for details).
 This is followed by the local variable specification.
 Locals may be specified by either a positive integer (which will create that many unnamed local variables to be accessed by index) or with a list of local variable names.
-These styles may not be combined.
+These styles may not be combined, but if a function has no local variables the specification may be omitted entirely.

 Every glulx program must create at least one function identified by the label ```start```.
 This will be the entry point of the program.
 Other functions should generally be identified by appropriate labels as well, though it is not technically required.